literaiiy/tiramisu/README.md

 - While those sites do either name history or Hypixel player stats, Tiramisu aims to cover both in an efficient and non-cluttered way.
 Some things I might do better or worse.
 Large amount of respect goes to those three sites and their developers, as they were a huge inspiration for this project!

 **What is a UUID?**
 - A UUID, or Universally Unique IDentifier, is a unique string of characters that is tied directly to a Minecraft account.
-Regardless of whether you change your name or not, your UUID will stick to your account and can be used without tying statistics to a name.
+Regardless of whether you change your name or not, your UUID will stick to your account and can be used instead of a name (which can change)

 **Will you ever put ads?**
-- No. Tiramisu will always be ad-free.
+- No. Tiramisu is ad-free and plans to never change that.
 I am fully supported by donations, which go directly to me, and are used on hosting expenses, licenses, and for my work.

 **Are you stealing my data?**
 - Also- no. This is covered in the privacy policy.
 I don't take any data, whether that is personally identifiable or agreggate data (statistics based on your search history, where you go, etc.)